gnulnx/goperf/README.md

 # goperf - Performance tester
-A highly concurrant website load tester.
+A highly concurrant website load tester with easy command line syntax.

 Goperf fetches the html document as well as all the img, css, and js assets in an effort to realistically simulate an initial browser request to your site.